mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 bounces+SRS=<Hash>=<Timestamp>@<Default Accepted Domain>
 ```

 In the following example, a message is sent from Bob (bob@fabrikam.com) to John's mailbox (john.onprem@contoso.com) which is on his company's server that is running Exchange Server.
 John has set up autoforwarding from this mailbox to his home email address (john.home@example.com).
-Notice how the **P1 From** address is re-written by SRS in this scenario.
+Notice how the **P1 From** address is rewritten by SRS in this scenario.

 |Type|Original message|Relayed message received by Exchange Online|Relayed message sent from Exchange Online|
 |---|---|---|---|